 Etienne Charles is a Trinidadian trumpeter and composer, who merges jazz with Afro-Caribbean rhythms and storytelling.
 His vibrant performances celebrate the rich musical traditions of the Caribbean while exploring contemporary narratives.

-Conversation begins promptly at 6:30pm
+Conversation begins promptly at 7:00 PM

-Jazz at MOCA at 8:00 PM
+Jazz at MOCA begins at 8:00 PM and is free for all attendees